nickypro/separability/README.md

 `opt.get_ff_key_activations( text )` or `opt.get_ff_key_activations( residual_stream=residual_stream )`.

 ## texts.py
-Has some basic tools for loading the two text datasets I am using:
+Has some basic tools for loading the text datasets I am using:
 - 'pile', ( EleutherAI's 'The Pile' dataset)
+- 'pile-codeless' (Pile without GitHub)
 - 'code' (CodeParrot's 'github-code' dataset)
+- 'python', (Subset of only python)
+- 'wiki', (WikiText)
+- 'civil', (Civil comments with toxicity < 0.2)
+- 'toxic', (Civil comments with toxicity > 0.8)
+- ...

 ## activations.py
-Has code specific to the two datasets I am using to analyze and attempt to remove capabilities from the models.
+Has code specific to the datasets I am using to analyze and attempt to remove capabilities from the models.